 2. This local group will need to formally select officers and a faculty secretary and will need institutional recognition.
 This usually requires the development of a constitution and bylaws.
 We recommend using the model set forth in the OΔK Manual pages 41-44.
 Note: Until your Circle is chartered, you may not use the name Omicron Delta Kappa.

 3. Prepare an application requesting that your college or university be placed on the OΔK list of prospective colleges and universities.
 The National Headquarters of OΔK can supply you with general guidelines as well as a sample application to use as a model.
-In addition, the Interim Executive Director and the National Vice President will review your draft before it is voted upon.
+In addition, the Associate Executive Director and the National Vice President will review your draft before it is voted upon.

 4. Concurrent with the preparation of the application, your local organization should develop and implement some activities on the campus and should prepare for selection of new members, using the OΔK membership qualifications.